Benton County Sheriff Designates ‘Safe Exchange Zone’ - NewsBreak

 Benton County Sheriff Designates ‘Safe Exchange Zone’

 FOLEY -- The Benton County Sheriff's Office has instituted a Safe Exchange zone at its facility.
-The Safe Exchange zone is...1037theloon.com
+The Safe Exchange zone is...mix949.com

 FOLEY -- The Benton County Sheriff's Office has instituted a Safe Exchange zone at its facility.
-The Safe Exchange zone is...1037theloon.com
+The Safe Exchange zone is...mix949.com

 Comments / 0